Fermion sign bounds theory in quantum Monte Carlo simulation: Introduction

-{\it{Introduction.-}} Quantum Monte Carlo (QMC) is a standard and unbiased method for studying strongly correlated systems, widely used in condensed matter, high energy and quantum material research~\cite{Foulkes2001,Carlson2015,Assaad2008,Sandvik2010}.
-In QMC, the partition function of a many-body system is cast into a sum (or integral) over configurations in a chosen basis, and the important sampling scheme could in principle cover the exponentially large configurational space in polynomial time.
-However, in reality, very often due to inadequate choices of basis, QMC simulations suffer from the so-called sign problem~\cite{Sugar1990exp}, in which configurational weights become negative or even complex and can no longer be interpreted as classical probabilities.
+Quantum Monte Carlo (QMC) is a standard and unbiased method for studying strongly correlated systems, widely used in condensed matter, high energy and quantum material research~\cite{Foulkes2001,Carlson2015,Assaad2008,Sandvik2010}.
+However, in reality, very often due to inadequate choices of basis, QMC simulations suffer from the so-called sign problem~\cite{Sugar1990exp,xu2022quantum,panSign2022}, in which configurational weights become negative or even complex and can no longer be interpreted as classical probabilities.
 It has been proven that if the nondeterministic polynomial (NP) hard problem can be solved efficiently, then the obtained scheme can be used to solve the sign problem~\cite{NP-hard}, so that many interesting and fundamental questions in quantum many-body systems will be understood thereafter.
 Unfortunately, this has not happened yet.